gavinmcfall/home-ops/README.md

 ## 🤝 Gratitude and Thanks

-Thanks to all the people who donate their time in the [Home Operations](https://discord.gg/home-operations) and [TechnoTim](https://l.technotim.live/discord) Discord Communities for all of their support
+Thanks to all the people who donate their time in the [Home Operations](https://discord.gg/home-operations) and [TechnoTim](https://l.technotim.live/discord) Discord Communities for all of their support.
+Special Shout out to my friend and colleague [Kevin Durbin](https://github.com/kevindurb)

 ---